Fuzzy Black Holes from Mass Generation in Matrix Compactification: Conclusion

 It would be interesting to investigate the saturated value of the entropy further, in order to assess whether the black hole/black string transition can be captured by this construction.
 In particular, a possible future direction would be the explicit construction of black string solutions from matrix degrees of freedom.

 Fuzzy sphere solutions have been considered in IKKT in connection to the emergence of gravity from the matrix model, see e.g. \cite{Steinacker:2016, Komatsu:2024, Hartnoll:2024}.
-As an interesting future direction, one could try to replicate the analysis we carried out in the context of BFSS theory to the zero-modes effective theory obtained through torus compactification with mixed fermionic boundary conditions of IKKT.
+As an interesting future direction, one could try to replicate the analysis we carried out in the context of BFSS theory to the zero-mode effective theory obtained through torus compactification with mixed fermionic boundary conditions of IKKT.
 The main difference to the polarised IKKT model \cite{Hartnoll:2024} is that the mass deformation derived through compactification breaks supersymmetry of the compact action.
 It would be interesting to explore the consequences of this.

 In this work, we have considered BFSS theory at zero temperature, in the M-theory region of parameter space.
 It would be interesting to repeat the analysis for generic temperature and to look at other regions of parameter space.
 For instance, one could consider the 't Hooft limit of BFSS theory at higher temperature, where it is known to be dual to the black brane solution of type IIA supergravity \cite{Itzhaki_1998}.
 The evaporation of the black brane has been fully characterised in matrix theory \cite{Berkowitz_2016} and shown to reproduce a Page curve for the entanglement entropy \cite{Choudhury:2024hoh}.
 It would be interesting to extend the construction presented in this paper to the supergravity regime of the parameter space.
 Achieving such a result would open the possibility of studying the black hole evaporation mechanism explicitly.
-This, in turn, would provide full theoretical control over the time-dependent dynamics of the process, offering valuable insight into the information paradox. \acknowledgments DL acknowledges funding by the STFC studentship grant ST/X508664/1.
+This, in turn, would provide full theoretical control over the time-dependent dynamics of the process, offering valuable insight into the information paradox. \acknowledgments DL acknowledges funding from the STFC studentship grant ST/X508664/1.
+This work was presented as a poster at Eurostrings 2026 in Athens, Greece, and we thank the conference participants for stimulating discussions.
+DL thanks the theoretical physics group at the Institute of Physics of the Czech Academy of Sciences for the invitation to present this work, and acknowledges useful discussions with Paolo Rossi, Andrea de Marco, and Prof. Joris Raeymaekers.
+We also thank Lucas Leung and Christopher Butcher for valuable discussions.